 GA222 PUBLICATION DESIGN (3.5 credits/60 clock hours) Using skills learned from previous classes, students will apply learned principles of publication design to produce a series of related projects.
 Students will be asked to solve complex design problems when working with lengthy manuscripts, multiple-page documents, large-scale formats, periodicals and/or books.
 In addition, they will create and integrate functional and typographical solutions that are sophisticated and visually distinctive.
-Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign), Typography, Computer Graphics - Illustrator.
+Prerequisites: Electronic Design I (Quark) or Electronic Design I or Electronic Design II, Typography, and Computer Graphics - Illustrator.